PLA Glue for 3D Prints: The Definitive Guide

 After sanding, you can smoothen its appearance with the help of superglue or a heat gun.
 Use a heat gun with caution as PLA is more sensitive to heat than other plastics.

 Remove all dust, dirt, oils, and residue with alcohol or a plastic cleaning agent.
-Once the plastic surface is clean, do not touch the surface with your bare hands to avoid the transfer of oils.
+Once the plastic surface is clean, do not touch the surface with your bare hands to avoid oil transfer.

 2. Roughen the surface.